A Coinductive Approach to Proof Search through Typed Lambda-Calculi

-\textbf{Future work.} We would like to profit from the finitary representation of a solution space to extract individual solutions.
-As suggested in Section \ref{subsec:reductive-proof-search}, this can be done by pruning the solution space, but unfolding of fixed points will be involved in the extraction process as well.
-This is a base for the accounting of algorithmic control in proof search through rewriting.
+\textbf{Future work.} We would like to profit from the finitary representation of a (full) solution space to extract individual solutions.
+As suggested in Section~\ref{subsec:reductive-proof-search}, this can be done by pruning the solution space, an operation already studied in \cite{JESRMLP-FI2019} but only for coinductive representations (with the specific goal of obtaining the version of K\"onig's Lemma for simple types mentioned in Section~\ref{subsec:new-questions}).
+We expect unfolding of fixed points to play also a fundamental role in the process of extraction of individual solutions.
+These ingredients should provide a base for the accounting of algorithmic control in proof search through rewriting.